robert17/iotf-rtd/docs/java/java_deviceManagement.rst

 		System.err.println("Failed to update the location");
 	}

-The update() method actually informs the Internet of Things Foundation Connect about the new location.
+The update() method informs the Internet of Things Foundation Connect about the new location.

 Refer to the `documentation <../device_mgmt/operations/update.html>`__ for more information about the Location update.